mwittig/pimatic-johnny-five/README.md

 The OLED and LCD display devices are incomplete and, thus, should not be used.
 They won't do anything useful anyway.

-Board-support has been mainly tested with "arduino".
-More testing for "raspi-io" will follow.
-The "etherport" and "particle-io" support is highly experimental at the moment.
+Board-support has been tested with "arduino", "raspi-io", "etherport" and "expander" board types.
+The "particle-io" support is highly experimental at the moment.

 ## Getting Started